-An article reported in the NY Times says: “The Stanford report, an analysis of 237 studies of organic produce, meats and dairy foods, concluded that organic foods are no more nutritious than their conventional counterparts.”
+An article in the NY Times says: “The Stanford report, an analysis of 237 studies of organic produce, meats, and dairy foods, concluded that organic foods are no more nutritious than their conventional counterparts.”
 Again, they show they’re only taking in part of the picture.

-Those of us who grow our own vegetables and fruit know that nothing beats the taste and nutrition of them when they’re grown from the right seeds, in the right soil, and without any unnatural fertilizers.
+Those of us who grow our own vegetables and fruit know that nothing beats their taste and nutrition when they’re grown from the right seeds, in the right soil, and without any unnatural fertilizers.

 Have you ever grabbed one from the grocery store and taken a bite out of it?
 What was your body’s response?

 I bet your first impulse was to spit it out and reconsider if you are really hungry enough to finish it.
 After all, we feed our bodies food so we can thrive, right?
-If our food has little or no nutritional value, we’re only consuming empty calories.
+If our food has little or no nutritional value, we only consume empty calories.

-So besides our taste buds is there an easy, more consistent way to measure the soil health and nutrition in our garden?
+So, besides our taste buds, is there an easy, more consistent way to measure our garden’s soil health and nutrition?
 Yes, there is.

 The Master Refractometer To Guage Soil Health